 So today I was at a makeup store and since my cousin is a makeup artist and works there..
 She put the makeup for me and chose the right colors..
 At first it looks fake and cakey BUT..
 After 30-45 mins..
 It sinks into the skin and looks so natural and it's just amazing..

 Age: 18 & Under Skin: Combination, Fair, Neutral Hair: Brunette, Curly, Medium Eyes: Blue

 This product is not for me.
 It doesn't cover my redness/acne, emphases my forehead and "smile" lines, dries my skin out even more even with moisturizer, makes my face look very powdery and lasts about 2 hrs.
-The only pro is it looks pretty natural (minus the settling) but I can get that from a $6 drugstore foundation with much better performance!!!
+The only pro is it looks pretty natural (with a light land and zero coverage minus the settling) but I can get that from a $6 drugstore foundation with much better performance!!!

 Age: 44-55 Skin: Normal, Fair-Medium Hair: Brunette Eyes: Hazel

 Loved this product 8 years ago until fine lines showed up.
 This product emphasizes fine lines.
 No primer works for this challenge.

 Age: 36-43 Skin: Combination, Fair Hair: Blond Eyes: Other